cs3org/OCM-API/IETF-RFC.md

     or supported capabilities.
 * __WAYF Page__ - A Where-Are-You-From page is a discovery service used
   to identify the OCM Server of an Invite Receiver.
-* __Directory Service__ - A third-party service that exposes a list of
-  trusted OCM Servers.

 # General Flow